Libraries and Sample Code

 The Clever iOS SDK has been deprecated

-If you are looking to implement Clever SSO with your native iOS application, please see our updated documentation here: https://dev.clever.com/docs/ios
+If you are building Clever SSO for a native iOS application, see the updated iOS documentation here: https://dev.clever.com/docs/ios.